pnsn/station_metrics/station_metrics.md

 | [prefix_ring_n_oo](station_metrics/metrics/prefix_ring_n_oo.md) | Number of out-of-order packets seen in the wave ring. | once every 10 minutes | count | TODO |
 | [prefix_ring_oo_dur](station_metrics/metrics/prefix_ring_oo_dur.md) | Total duration of out-of-order packets seen in the wave ring. | once every 10 minutes | seconds | TODO |

-The following metrics also exist in SQUAC and are documented only by the rows below.
+The following metrics exist in SQUAC, but are not yet being measured/uploaded and are documented only by the rows below.
 They are produced entirely outside this repository and have no detail pages.